 The following examples are for information purposes only.
 We recommend seeing a sports injury professional or Doctor to receive a full assessment of your injury

-To help determine the cause of pain, a therapist will perform an assessment which will usually consists of a subjective assessment where the patient is asked questions concerning the injury and their medical history, and an objective assessment where the therapist examines the injury.
+To help determine the cause of pain, a therapist will perform an assessment which will usually consist of a subjective assessment where the patient is asked questions concerning the injury and their medical history and an objective assessment where the therapist examines the injury.

 Observation - The therapist will examine the shoulder, looking for swelling, bruising, muscle wasting, postural issues etc. It is important that the injured side is compared to the unaffected side at all times.

 Palpation - The therapist will feel all around the shoulder, asking if there are any painful points and also feeling for muscular tightness and changes in skin temperature/texture.

 Range of motion - The therapist will test the range of motion at the shoulder, both actively (the patient moves) and passively (the therapist moves the arm and the patient relaxes).
 This should always be compared to the uninjured side for what is normal for each individual, but also compared to 'normal' guidelines.